maroskukan/jenkins/README.md

 ## Introduction

 Jenkins is an open source automation server.
-It can help automate building testing and deploying software.
+It can help automate building, testing and deploying software.

 ## Documentation